 Today, even non-contested claims payments can take weeks or months to be paid.
 As a result of using smart contracts and automated claims payment processes, policyholders will get paid more quickly in comparison with today’s manual processes.
 Also, smart contracts will reduce claims administration costs and the risk of fraudulent claims.

 - reduce fraud through transparency

 - develop a system in which some claims can be verified and handled very quickly

 - reduce paperwork

-- allow the storage of policy documents on numerous ledgers, so it will be impossible to lose them;
+- place the storage of policy documents on numerous ledgers, so it will be impossible to lose them

 - improve the quality of data used during underwriting

 - improve the claims process by developing a system for quickly verifying claims